 - stronger, more resilient communities

 The Society of Chief Librarians’ (SCL) Universal Offers provide a framework that helps libraries deliver the 7 Outcomes.
-They currently cover 5 topics: Health, Reading, Digital, Information, and Learning.
-A new Culture Offer is being developed and will be launched in early 2017.
+They currently cover 5 topics: Health, Reading, Digital, Information, Learning and Culture.
 Each is underpinned by the Children’s Promise and Six Steps initiatives.
 The Universal Offers are a national framework of partnerships, programmes and messages that can be flexibly delivered at a local level.
 They’ve been developed in partnership with The Reading Agency (joint owner of the Health and Reading Offers), Arts Council England, the Association of Senior Children’s and Education Librarians (ASCEL) and Share the Vision.

 2.1 Health and wellbeing / social care